 Although the first Coton de Tulear arrived in America in 1974, they were not accepted by the American Kennel Club until 2014.

 Compared to other small breeds, the Coton de Tulear is a relatively low maintenance dog with lower exercise needs—but if you bring a Coton de Tulear home, expect to groom him or her several times per week.

 Because the Coton de Tulear has very long, dense hair, her coat should be brushed three to four times per week with a pin brush, taking extra care around the ears, legs, and elbows, where their coats are more likely to mat or tangle.
 If your Coton de Tulear has very tough mats or tangles, try spritzing them with a conditioning spray and gently remove them with your fingers.

-How often your Coton de Tulear needs a bath depends largely on his exposure to dirt and dust, and the frequency with which you groom him.
+How often your Coton de Tulear needs a bath depends largely on their exposure to dirt and dust, and the frequency with which you groom them.
 In general, more brushing means fewer baths.
-If you do bathe your Coton de Tulear, be sure to pat him dry—don't rub—to prevent tangling his hair.
+If you do bathe your Coton de Tulear, be sure to pat them dry—don't rub—to prevent tangling their hair.

 Like all breeds, it's important to practice good dental hygiene and brush your Coton de Tulear's teeth every few days—though daily brushing is ideal.
 Poor dental hygiene can lead to plaque buildup, as well as a whole host of dental diseases.

 It's important to check your Coton de Tulear's ears often, and carefully remove any wax buildup or debris.
 If your dog's ears are very red, inflamed, or smell funny, make an appointment with your veterinarian ASAP.
 These may be signs of an ear infection or another health problem.